rivvarivvs/The-Developer-s-Cheatsheet/README.md

 ## Project Purpose and Goal

 As a first medium-sized app, I dove into this development process without any method.
-One of my first motivations was to build something that could gather all my knowledge so far while practising the backend basics.
+One of my first motivations was to build something that could gather all my knowledge so far while practicing the backend basics.
 A second motivation was having the developer's community in mind.

 After some refactoring, I set as goals for this project to have:
 - [x] Database integration